-The second of th has made affording everything else in life possible.
+We were lucky to be able to buy our first home when the housing market hit bottom in 2011.
+Even then, we had help from family.
+Having a stable house payment has made affording everything else in life possible.
 It's something everyone should be able to do.
 We need to disincentivize investing in real estate for the people who already have a home to live in to bring the cost down for people who don't.
 Or somehow have a property tax penalty for second homes or rental properties left vacant for more than three months.